 - Delicious texture.
 Pineapple gives a natural sweetness that helps to keep the recipe free of refined sugar and adds moisture.

-- Less sugar and great for dietary restrictions.
+- Less sugar and is excellent for dietary restrictions.
 This healthy carrot cake bread with pineapple is naturally sweetened with fruit and has less sugar than the traditional recipe.
-It is naturally gluten free and can be made vegan by using vegan yogurt, butter and applesauce.
+It is naturally gluten-free and can be vegan.

-- Perfect recipe for carrots.
-Great use of carrots if you have extra on hand during carrot season (generally June through September in the US.)
+- The perfect recipe for carrots.
+Great use of carrots if you have extra on hand.

 Ingredients and Substitutions